 - ATM fees: It will help if you figure out the scale of the ATM network and if a bank will demand a fee to operate an ATM outside that network.

 - Excess Transaction fees: Inquire about how much a bank will tax you for going over your transaction withdrawal limit as excessive fees in this domain might leave a hole in your pocket.

 - Abroad Transaction fees: If you travel abroad frequently, inquire about the charges demanded by a bank for swiping your debit card overseas.

 5. Decide between brick-and-mortar or online

 One of the most crucial factors when picking a bank is to figure out whether you want a bank with physical stations or an online bank.
 Some people might prefer a brick-and-mortar bank as they like to walk into a facility and interact with a banker face-to-face.
 However, online banks typically demand lower fees and pay higher rates of interest.

 6. Decide between a bank, banking platform, or a credit union

-Check out these primary differences between banks, credit unions, and banking platforms to help you finalise a platform:
+Check out these primary differences between banks, credit unions, and banking platforms to help you finalize a platform:

-- Credit unions – They provide better-personalised customer service relative to banks.
-As in the case of brick-and-mortar facilities, credit unions pay more rates
+- Credit unions: They provide better-personalized customer service relative to banks.
+As in the case of brick-and-mortar facilities, credit unions pay more rates.

 7. Bank services accessibility